carpentries-incubator/hpc-intro/README.md

 ## Layout

-The layout of this repository is explained in [these episodes][rendered].
+The layout of this repository is explained in [this site's episodes][rendered].
+In brief:

 1. The source for pages that appear as direct items in the navigation bar are stored in the root directory.